Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/README.md

 of users and the ingenuity of developers has expanded the expectations and capabilities of modern web sites and pushed them into the realm of full fledged applications.
-These modern web sites are built around a single web page powered by JavaScript that acts as a full fledged piece of software.
-Often called Single Page Applications or SPAs.
+These modern web sites are built around a single web page powered by JavaScript that acts as a full fledged piece of software, often called Single Page Applications or SPAs.

 This course focusses on modern front end web and mobile development with JavaScript.
-In this class you will build modern, forward thinking web and native mobile applications.
-Following industry standard practices using React, NPM, and Webpack.
+In this class you will build modern, forward thinking web and native applications.
+The toolset will be React, React-Native, NPM, Webpack.

 What makes React a good choice for building modern SPAs?
 React uses a Component based architecture.
-Components represent represent distinct UI elements.
-Components can be as simple or complex as you care to make them.
-Components are self contained and can be reused.
-Components are also composable.
-That is you can build large and complex components from many smaller components.
-The component based architecture is flexible and easy to work with.
+React uses a unidirectional data flow which makes it perfect for making user interfaces, and improves on legacy methods.

 ## Competencies & Objectives